Jelmerro/hoyaf/README.md

 Finally thanks to [ipinfo.io](https://ipinfo.io) for providing the ip range lists.

 Hoyaf is written in bash and uses curl, proxychains and tor to fetch the ip ranges.
+The ranges are then blocked using iptables.
+If the rules are not persistent when rebooting, check if the iptables location at the end of the program is correct for your linux distribution.

 ## Alter Me